-Everyday, thousands upon thousands of clothing retailers are probably selling thousands if not millions of pieces of clothing items per day.
-Fast fashion is so popular, but the truth is the more you shop for tens of hundreds of items per month from these stores, the more you are contributing to a lot of wider issues in the world.
+Everyday, thousands upon thousands of clothing retailers sell thousands if not millions of pieces of clothing items per day.
+Fast fashion is so popular, but the truth is the more you shop these stores, the more you contribute to a lot of worldwide issues.

 We all know that a lot of fast fashion purchases are thrown away within a year, because they don’t fit a new trend anymore, and a lot of us get bored of what we have in favor of newer, shinier things.